 University of the Arts Bremen 2015

-The bachelor project Kulturbeutel 2.0 is a performative exhibition that deals critically with todays body hygiene and mental health and Kulturbeutel is a bizarre german word for a body hygiene kit, that means literally translated "culture bag".
+The bachelor project Kulturbeutel 2.0 is a performative exhibition that deals critically with todays body hygiene and mental health and Kulturbeutel is a bizarre German word for a body hygiene kit, that literally means "culture bag".

-Once, mental disorders are often related to thoughts and feelings and aren't visible (and therefore difficult to diagnose), the Exhibition Kulturbeutel 2.0 is an artistic approach of the questions "How do Burnout or Depression look like?" and "How can other feelings like Anxiety and Happiness be drawn?"
-The main illustrations originated on survey questions with 45 respondents like "If you had to draw a bacterium, how does it look like?".
+The main illustrations originated on survey questions with 45 respondents like "If you had to draw a bacterium, how would it look like?".
 The descriptions form the basis of the illustrations like posters act as educational school chart.
-Clichéd symbols and language of the current body care were also shift into a new context and also online phenomena of the "body culture" were explored to bring up a meditation with the guru Dalilama.
+Clichéd symbols and language of the current body care were also shifted into a new context as well as online phenomena of the "body culture" were explored to bring up a meditation with the guru Dalilama.

 Dalilama video (german)